Pathways to Membership

 Membership at Emerson Chapel means that you have decided that this is your spiritual home and that you wish to join in the covenant of our religious faith.
 Being a member of this community of faith is what makes the meaning of our religious identity as Unitarian Universalists come alive.

-There are five steps that you take to become a member at Emerson:
+There are four steps that you take to become a member at Emerson:

 - Let someone know.
-Speak to a greeter, Rev. Fortune, or someone on the Membership team.
+Speak to a greeter, board member, or someone on the membership team.

 - Complete the membership application, which includes a financial pledge to the congregation.

-- Rev. Fortune and a member of the Membership team will make arrangements to meet with you to talk about how we can support you in making this your religious home.
+- Two of our current members will make arrangements to meet with you to talk about how we can support you in making this your religious home.

 - Sign the membership book in the presence of two board members.